BellowingMeadows/BellowingMeadows/README.md

 * I found out how to remotely debug the site on my mobile phone by following the instructions on [this blog post](https://blog.campvanilla.com/debug-website-on-mobile-device-5c27c8809d39) by [Abinav Seelan](https://medium.com/@abinavseelan).

 * Loading attribute (loading="eager") which fixed the bug on my hero image for a few Android devices was found on this [GitHub repository](https://github.com/scott-little/lazyload) by [Scott Little](https://github.com/scott-little).

+* I learnt how to create and implement a favicon from [this stack overflow page](https://stackoverflow.com/questions/10691021/how-to-insert-logo-with-the-title-of-a-html-page#:~:text=Copy%20this%20tag%20%3Clink%20rel,file%20and%20reload%20your%20browser.) on the answer posted by [MetalFrog](https://stackoverflow.com/users/1013082/metalfrog).

 * Information on how to remove the built-in SoundCloud iframe overlay on mobile devices (thus fixing a UX issue) was found on [this stack overflow page](https://stackoverflow.com/questions/39625513/soundcloud-embedded-player-on-mobile) on the answer posted by [Markus](https://stackoverflow.com/users/9507413/markus).